- About LogicMonitor

 - Watch the introduction video.
 If you haven’t watched our Introducing the LogicMonitor Service CMDB Integration video, please check it out.
 It provides a lot of context and a great preview of the initial setup and the application’s functionality, including how it ties in with our free alerting application.

-- Request the extensive customization guide.
+- Request the LogicMonitor ServiceNow CMDB Integration guide.
 Everyone’s use cases for how they sync CMDB data are unique.
 This application is designed to be customized to meet your specific needs.
-We have a more extensive customization guide available to you which highlights best practices for customizing various components.
-Contact your Customer Success Manager to request this guide.
+We have made a an extensive guide available that provides more technical details on setup, configuration and customization.
+Please contact your Customer Success Manager to request this guide.

 - Test implementation in non-production environments.
 CMDB data is important and LogicMonitor devices and monitoring data are equally important.
 Implementation of this application should be thoroughly tested using your non-production instances of ServiceNow and your LogicMonitor sandbox accounts prior to rolling out to production.